 It seems HR software is transforming at warp speed.
-From AI developments to virtual reality, the way organizations conduct operations with HR tech is constantly shifting and evolving.
+From AI developments to virtual reality, trends in the way organizations conduct operations with HR technology is constantly shifting and evolving.
 That, in turn, leads to an HR technology landscape that’s saturated with innovation but can be hard to pin down.

-How can your company stay current while adequately meeting the demands of an increasingly complex environment?
+How can your company keep current with HR technology trends while adequately meeting the demands of an increasingly complex environment?

 The thing everyone likes to talk about right now: digital transformation.